-Prescription pills, prescription patches, prescription ointments, over-the-counter medications, vitamins, samples, medications for pets.
+Prescription pills, prescription patches, over-the-counter medications, vitamins, samples, medications for pets.

 These items ARE NOT accepted:

-Sharps, needles, Epi-pens, radioactive medications, chemotherapy medications, aerosols.
+Sharps, needles, Epi-pens, radioactive medications, chemotherapy medications, aerosols, liquids, and ointments.

 Please keep medications in their original containers when transporting them to a medication disposal box.
 Personnel at the drop off sites will provide zip lock bags and instructions for disposal.

 Address: 630 Ashe Street, Hendersonville, NC 28792

 Hours: 24/7 **